museui/muse-ui-toast/README.md

 ## Licence

-muse-ui is open source and released under the MIT Licence.
+muse-ui-toast is open source and released under the MIT Licence.

 Copyright (c) 2018 myron